TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 10/2 Chronicles 10.5.md

 ---

-And he said unto them, Come again unto me after three days.
-And the people departed.
+He said to them, "Come again to me after three days."
+The people departed.